tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 <hr>

-3) Which gives us this when we type `/random-joke` into the browser location bar:
+3) Which gives us a random joke in JSON format when we type `/random-joke` into the browser location bar:

 <hr>